powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 - The physical units are the ones of PowSyBl (power in MW and time deltas in seconds).
 - Objects with optional values are stored with a null value.
 The corresponding getter will return an optional.

+## Known model limitations

+- This operator strategy optimizer design is a bit verbose to define arbitrary set points ranges (you need to define a big union).
+- Durée de mobilisation (DMO) and Durée de prévenance (DP) are equivalent to lead time.
+- Energy constraints require to define how to interpolate between timesteps.
+  This will be done by the implementations.

 # Examples

 We will provide examples in two ways: